Who Is This Credit Card Best For?

-- Triple points for travel and dining purchases: Very few travel cards attach the highest possible reward earning rates to both of these categories.
-Getting 3 points per $1 spent on dining expenses makes it easy to earn points while indulging during your travels and on dinners out when you’re home.
+- Extra points for travel and dining purchases: Very few travel cards attach the highest possible reward earning rates to both of these categories.
+You’ll get 3 points per $1 spent on dining.
+That makes it easy to earn points while indulging during your travels and on dinners out when you’re home.

 - Lots of purchase types that count as travel spending: Chase defines travel spending more broadly than many competitors.
 It includes everything from airlines and hotels to campgrounds and parking garages (more on that below).
 That makes it easier to earn rewards.

-- Lucrative redemption options: You have two stellar choices: transferring to other loyalty programs on a 1:1 basis and booking travel through the Ultimate Rewards portal at a bonus redemption rate of 1.5X.
+- Lucrative redemption options: You have two stellar choices: transferring to other eligible loyalty programs on a 1:1 basis and booking travel through the Ultimate Rewards portal at a bonus redemption rate of 1.5X.
 That's 50% more value for your points when redeeming through Chase for travel.

-- Hefty annual fee: As is with many premium rewards cards, the Chase Sapphire Reserve comes with a big annual fee.
+- Big annual fee: As is with many premium rewards cards, the Chase Sapphire Reserve comes with a hefty annual fee: $550 for new cardholders.
 There are ways to offset it, but you’ll need to travel and dine out fairly frequently.

 If you run a balance, interest charges will quickly negate the value of any rewards you earn.
 Don’t use this card unless you can pay off the balance in full every month.

 You’ll get 50,000 bonus points if you spend $4,000—about $1,333 a month—on purchases in the first three months after opening a new account.
-That’s a sizeable bonus, considering Chase values it at $750 if you redeem your points for airfare, hotels, rental cars, or cruises offered through the Chase Ultimate Rewards portal.
-And if you choose to transfer your points to an airline or hotel loyalty program that partners with Chase, it may be worth $810, based on The Balance’s calculations of the average point value.
-Considering other premium travel card bonuses range from $500-$1,000 in value, that’s not too shabby.
+That’s a sizable bonus, considering Chase values it at $750 if you redeem your points for airfare, hotels, rental cars, or cruises offered through the Chase Ultimate Rewards®. portal.

 Earning Points & Rewards

-You’ll also earn 3 points per $1 spent on dining purchases, which makes it even easier to earn rewards with this card than with other premium travel cards.
+On an ongoing basis, you’ll also earn 3 points per $1 spent on dining purchases, which makes it even easier to earn rewards with this card than with other premium travel cards.
 If you make purchases through Chase Dining, that spend gets you 10 points per $1.
 All other purchases will earn 1 point per $1 spent.

 Chase Sapphire Reserve points are most valuable when redeemed for travel, either through the Chase Ultimate Rewards site or by transferring your points to an airline or hotel loyalty program that offers a strong points value.

-In the Ultimate Rewards site, which works very much like a typical travel search site, you’ll get 1.5 cents per point when booking airline tickets, hotel accommodations, car rentals, activities, and cruises.
+In the Ultimate Rewards site, which works very much like a typical travel search site, you’ll get 1.50 cents per point when booking airline tickets, hotel accommodations, car rentals, activities, and cruises.
 By comparison, using your points for cash back (via statement credit or electronic deposit) will get you 1 cent each—the baseline sought by rewards chasers.
 That's not a bad rate, but you can get more value when you redeem for travel.
 In other words, 20,000 points would buy you $300 worth of travel, compared to only $200 if redeemed for cash.